Hakea eriantha develops into a medium to tall shrub or small tree, potentially to 10 metres tall but often seen smaller.

-The usual form has lance-like leaves up to 12 centimetres long by 2.5 centimetres wide.
-East of Armidale, on the Waterfall Way there is a population with very narrow leaves that are only 5 millimetres wide.
+The usual form has spiral to alternate, lanceolate, mid-green leaves, to 15 cm long by 2 cm wide.
+East of Armidale, on the Waterfall Way, there is a population with very narrow leaves that are only 0.5 cm wide.

 We grow many Hakea species but have found that our visiting Yellow-tailed Black Cockatoos attack the fruits of Hakea eriantha in preference to any other species.

 It is best grown in full sun to some shade with some room to spread out, on a well-drained soil.

 Propagation is by seed.
 We find that the narrow-leaved form comes true to type when germinated from seed.

 Hakea is a genus of about 150 species of plants that are endemic to Australia, first described in 1788 by Joseph Gaertner, a German botanist.
 NSW currently has about 31 species, some which are species-complex.

 Hakeas are similar to species of Grevillea but are distinguished from them in having persistent, woody fruits.
 Those of grevilleas are not persistent and not woody.